DeepVoiceGamer/floe/README.md

 If you understand what this could be and want to help build it, that conversation is very welcome.

+This project wouldn't have been possible if I had read the documentation.
+I would have just parroted 'read the documentation' because it solved things for me.
+You often can't see the best solution when sufficient solutions are common.

 ---

 ## The idea